sachiniyer/cheap_portable_k3s/README.md

 ## Add two more nodes

-I quickly reach the maximum limits of this cluster, and I think that it would be prudent to start planning for the addition of two more nodes.
-I am weighing whether to get another 2 T410s or to actually add some more powerful compute.
+I quickly reach the maximum limits of this cluster, and I think that it would be prudent to start planning for the addition of two more nodes

 ## Better Storage